More on the preservation of large cardinals under class forcing: Introduction

 In general, the preservation of very large cardinals by forcing is a delicate issue since it imposes strong forms of agreement between the ground model and the generic forcing extension.
-For example, suppose $\kappa\in C^{(n)}$ is inaccessible and $\mathbb{P}$ is a $<\!\kappa$-distributive forcing notion.
-If $\Vdash_{\mathbb{P}}\text{``$\kappa\in \dot{C}^{(n)}$''}$ then $V_\kappa\preceq V^\mathbb{P}$, the reason being that since $\mathbb{P}$ is $<\!\kappa$-distributive and preserves that $\kappa$ is in $C^{(n)}$, we have $V_\kappa=V^\mathbb{P}_\kappa\prec_{\Sigma_n} V^\mathbb{P}$.
+For example, suppose $\kappa\in C^{(n)}$ is inaccessible and $\mathbb{P}$ is a ${<}\kappa$-distributive forcing notion.
+If $\Vdash_{\mathbb{P}}\text{``$\kappa\in \dot{C}^{(n)}$''}$ then $V_\kappa\prec_{\Sigma_n} V^\mathbb{P}$.
 This underlines the fact that the more correct a large cardinal is, the harder it is to preserve its correctness under forcing, and therefore the more fragile it becomes.
 Indeed, one runs into trouble when seeking a result akin to Laver's indestructibility for supercompact cardinals for stronger large cardinals such as extendible.
-This phenomenon was first pointed out by Tsaprounis in his PhD thesis \cite{TsaPhD} and it was afterwards extensively studied in \cite{BagHam}, where the following theorem illustrates the fragility we just described. \begin{theo}[\cite{BagHam}] Suppose that $V_\kappa\prec_{\Sigma_2} V_\lambda$ and $G\subseteq \mathbb{P}$ is a $\rm{V}$-generic filter for nontrivial strategically $<\!\kappa$-closed forcing $\mathbb{P}\in V_\eta$, where $\eta \leq \lambda$ .
+This phenomenon was first pointed out by Tsaprounis in his Ph.D. thesis \cite{TsaPhD} and it was afterwards extensively studied in \cite{BagHam}, where the following theorem illustrates the fragility we just described. \begin{theo}[\cite{BagHam}] Suppose that $V_\kappa\prec_{\Sigma_2} V_\lambda$ and $G\subseteq \mathbb{P}$ is a $\rm{V}$-generic filter for nontrivial strategically ${<}\kappa$-closed forcing $\mathbb{P}\in V_\eta$, where $\eta \leq \lambda$ .
 Then for every $\theta\geq\eta$,

-\end{theo} In particular, if $\kappa$ is an extendible cardinal and $\mathbb{P}$ is any non trivial strategically $<\!\kappa$-closed set forcing notion, then forcing with $\mathbb{P}$ destroys the extendibility of $\kappa$.
+\end{theo} In particular, if $\kappa$ is an extendible cardinal and $\mathbb{P}$ is any non trivial strategically ${<}\kappa$-closed set forcing notion, then forcing with $\mathbb{P}$ destroys the extendibility of $\kappa$.
 Moreover, the theorem implies that there is no hope to obtain indestructibility results for $\Sigma_3$-correct large cardinals.
 Thus, if one aims for a general theory of preservation of $C^{(n)}$-extendible cardinals one should concentrate on class forcing notions.

 The structure of the paper is as follows: In Section 2 we prove that \Cn-extendible cardinals are uniformly characterizable in a Magidor-like way, i.e., similar to Magidor's characterization of supercompact cardinals.
 This reinforces the fact that $C^{(n)}$-extendible cardinals are a natural model-theoretic strengthening of supercompactness, first shown in \cite{BagEtAl} (see also \cite{Bag}).
 This characterization of $C^{(n)}$-extendibi\-li\-ty is used in later sections for carrying out preservation arguments under class forcing.
 The same characterization has been independently given by W. Boney in \cite{Bo18}, and also in \cite{BaGiSch} for the virtual forms of higher-level analogs of supercompact cardinals (i.e., $n$-remarkable cardinals) and virtual $C^{(n)}$-extendible cardinals.